 There are a multitude of sherry bars in Malaga as it’s not far from the great sherry producing houses of Jerez.
 Dimly lit bodegas furnished with dark wooden mis-matched tables and chairs and sherry-infused bar tops are dotted around town.
 Huge barrels stacked floor to ceiling add to the atmosphere and walls are decorated with blue tiles and sepia photographs.
 The fortified wine is quite trendy now and time spent sampling Jerez sherry and Málaga’s famous sweet wines in the bar of an old bodega gives a taste of traditional Spain.

-So, those are my tips for a trip to Malaga.
-You can check out some more useful tips in this nifty ‘Traveller’s Tips Map’ compiled by the cabin staff from Monarch.
-Such a great idea!
-Have you got any tips for visiting Malaga?
+So, those are my tips for a trip to Malaga, what are yours ?
 Please share – I’d love to check them out on my next visit.